svkazakov/ra-visualizer/README.md

 ## Example 2
 Let's assume you:
 1. Don't have any references...
-2. But you have assembly in file `contigs.fasta`
+2. But you have an assembly in file `contigs.fasta`
 3. And long reads in file `nanopore-reads.fastq`

 What you should do to visualize it?

+Run these steps:
+1. `python3 src/concat_contigs.py -i contigs.fasta -o scaffold.fasta`
+2. `bwa index scaffold.fasta`
+3. `bwa mem -x ont2d -A1 -B2 -O2 -E1 -t <number_of_CPUs_to_use> scaffold.fasta nanopore-reads.fastq > nanopore-reads.sam` <br>
+  **NB.** This command is used for Oxford Nanopore long reads.
+For other sequencing technologies you should use
+    different command to align reads to reference.
+4. (temporary) Generate `.stats` file from `nanopore-reads.sam` file via command: <br>
+  `python3 src/gen_stats_table.py -i reads.sam -o reads.stats`
 ...
 TBA